bradbell/xrst/test_rst/config_file.rst

 spell_package
 *************
-This str is either 'pyspellchecker' or 'enchant' .
+This str is either 'pyspellchecker' or 'pyenchant' .
 These are the only spell checkers support so far.
 If you use one spell checker the other one need not be installed on your system.